Is Paysbook legit or scam? Read on and find out.

 Also, there are ads in the various links in the dashboard.
 Additionally, you will be redirected to an advertisement when you right click your mouse.

 Propeller calls this as OnClick (Popunder).
-I tried it on this blog and found it annoying to users.
+We tried it on this blog and found it annoying to users.

 This method of earning is the most popular among the members and perhaps the bread and butter of their monkey business.